elibroftw/blog.elijahlopez.ca/content/posts/housing-market-rent-seeking-unethical.md

 The key difference is that when you take a loan to buy a share, no one is forced to rent that share from you.
 Stock shorters are volunteerily choosing to rent your shares when they sell them.

+## Policy

+I have written on my thoughts on Canada befoer, and my solution to this problem was to enact a [Major Speculation Tax](/posts/canada#reducing-demand---major-speculation-tax) which generally speaking would apply to more than 2 houses per couple.

 ## Aside

 <details>